Gavin Rae: Third spell at Dundee

 On 6 June 2013, Rae once again joined Dundee, this time as a player/coach.
 He scored his first goal in this spell in a 4–1 win against Dumbarton on 12 October 2013.
 He decided to leave the club after gaining promotion to the Scottish Premiership in May 2014 and subsequently retired.

+Hakoah Sydney City East

+In September 2014, Rae moved to Australia and signed with National Premier Leagues NSW club Hakoah Sydney City East.

+Managerial career

 Hakoah Sydney City East FC

-In September 2014, Rae moved to Australia and signed with National Premier Leagues NSW club Hakoah Sydney City East FC.
-He became their head coach in January 2018.

-He is currently playing for Pagewood Botany FC
+Rae became Hakoah's head coach in January 2018 while still registered as a player.
+He retired as a player later that year.
+He left the club in July 2019.

+Rydalmere Lions FC

+Rae was appointed Rydalmere Lions manager in September 2019.
+He and his assistant Neil Jablonski left the club in August 2021.

 International career

 Rae was still at Dundee when he gained international recognition, winning his first cap for Scotland in 2001 against Poland.
 On 24 March 2008 he received his first call-up to the squad for two years, and also his first while at Cardiff.
 He came on as a substitute at half-time during a 1–1 draw with Croatia.
 Rae was once again called up to replace the suspended James McFadden in a 2010 World Cup qualifier against Holland on 9 September 2009.